satishshinde2048/satishshinde2048/README.md

 ### **```              A passionate frontend developer from India              ```**

-- 🌱 I’m currently learning new Backend Devlopement.
+- 🌱 I’m currently learning Backend Devlopement.

 -  💬 Ask me about Frontend.